 The following may help you feel better:

-Suck on cough drops or hard candies to soothe a dry or sore throat.
+- Suck on cough drops or hard candies to soothe a dry or sore throat.
 Cough drops won't stop your cough, but they may make your throat feel better.

 - Breathe moist air from a humidifier, a hot shower, or a sink filled with hot water.
 The heat and moisture can help keep mucus in your airways moist so you can cough it out easily.

-Use nonprescription medicine, such as acetaminophen, ibuprofen, or aspirin, to relieve fever and body aches.
+- Use nonprescription medicine, such as acetaminophen, ibuprofen, or aspirin, to relieve fever and body aches.
 Don't give aspirin to anyone younger than age 20.

 - Rest more than usual.

-Drink plenty of fluids so that you do not become dehydrated.
+- Drink plenty of fluids so that you do not become dehydrated.